Corvair Ads

 1965

 Corvair Monza Sport Sedan - Full color 9 1/2" x 13" ad that claims that, beside the other safety features designed into the Corvair line, they are all designed with hardtop styling.
-The ad has a picture of a Blue-Gray Corvair Sport Sedan parked in front of a wood planked building.
-While a wife watches her husband is easily unloading a large picture from the back seat of this Corvair.
+The ad has a picture of a Blue-Gray Corvair Sport Sedan parked in front of a wood planked building where a wife watches her husband easily unloading a large picture from the back seat of this Corvair.
 This is a task that is only made possible by the fact of no pillars between the side windows.
 The ad headline tells us that "This year, all the coupes and sedans have hardtop styling - even the lowest priced ones.
 '65 Corvair by Chevrolet".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 October 23, 1964